MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/initialize-places.md

 When running Initialize-Places, you will choose from 3 options:
 1. Export a CSV file of all conference rooms and workspaces.
 Two columns will be added with a suggested (inferred) building name and floor name.
 Only rooms/workspaces that are associated to at least 1 room list will be exported.  _This is not a required step, but might be useful to quickly create a list of rooms/workspaces._

-2. Import a CSV file that will result in automatic creation of buildings, floors, and room associations to floors/buildings.
+1. Import a CSV file that will result in automatic creation of buildings, floors, and room associations to floors/buildings.
-3. Import a CSV file that will generate a PowerShell script that you can review and then execute to achieve the same end-result as Option 2.
+1. Import a CSV file that will generate a PowerShell script that you can review and then execute to achieve the same resulting directory hierarchy as Option 2.
 This option is provided for tenants who would like more control or auditing of the cmdlets executed during Option 2.

+> [!NOTE]
+> You cannot setup only buildings or only floors using Initialize-Places.
+The purpose of Initialize-Places is to setup the basic hierarchy of your places, which requires creating buildings and floors as well as linking rooms to the buildings/floors.
+If you only want to create buildings, use [New-Place](new-place).

 ## Syntax
 ```powershell